-Nursing I-E, II-E, and III-E: LPN students receive transfer credit for NURS 212 Nursing I, NURS 213 Nursing II, and NURS 214 Nursing III and are therefore not required to take them at Massasoit.
+Nursing I-E, II-E, and III-E: LPN students receive transfer credit for NURS 212 Nursing I-E, NURS 213 Nursing II-E, and NURS 214 Nursing III-E and are therefore not required to take them at Massasoit.

-Graduates of the program are eligible to take the NCLEX Exam for Licensure for Registered Nurses.
+Graduates are eligible to take the NCLEX Exam for Licensure for Registered Nurses.